HueNguyenSE/tac-tac-toe-v2/README.md

 ## Features

-1. Algorithm to check the game's winner in any combination of board size and winning conditions, instead of hardcoded scenarios.
+1. Develop an algorithm to determin the winner of a game based on any board size and winning condition, rather than replying on hardcoded scenarios
-2. Select grid size varying from 3x3 to 11x11.
-3. Select connect varying from 3 to 11.
+2. (UI) Support grid sizes ranging from 3x3 to 11x11 and connections ranging from 3 to 11.
-4. Responsive design which is friendly with mobile devices
+3. Ensure the game has a responsive design that is mobile-friendly.

 ## Challenges

-Some of the challenges:

-1. Finding winning conditions that works in any combination of columns, rows and connections.
+1. Creating universal winning conditions.
-2. Structuring code to be readable and understandable.
+2. Struturing readable and understandable code.
-3. Refactoring the algorithm that checks the game's winner.
+3. Refactoring winner-checking algorithms

 ## For improvements

+- [x] Implement game reset function.
 - [ ] Set timer for each move.
-- [ ] Find a better solution for displaying the game board grid in terms of customisable columns and rows.
-I have decided not handle this feature.
-In the current version, I have provided the fixed choices of grids for a better display.
-- [ ] Build a smart bot for human players to play against
+- [ ] Improve custimisable grid display.
-- [x] Reset game.
 - [ ] Write test cases.
+- [ ] Develop intelligent bot as a component.

 ## Acknowledgements

-This project was completed at the 3rd week of the Software Engineering Immersive at General Assembly (Sydney) led by Dido and Chris (CJ) who are great instructors.
+This project was completed during the 3rd week of the Software Engineering Immersive at General Assembly (Sydney) instructed by Dido and Chris (CJ), who are great instructors.

 ## Learning journal

 ### Finding algorithm

-**Two key things undeneath** my solution for the algorithm to determine the game's winner in any combinations of grids and connects are:
+**Two key things undeneath** The algorithm to determine the game's winner in any board size and winning condition is based on:

-1. Assume that human players are rational.
+1. An assumption that a human player are rational.
 Every single move is aimed to win the game.
-The algorithm will start with the latest move they take.
 2. The game will end when a player scores first.

-**In general, winning condition will be determined as the following steps**:
+**Winner-checking algorithm psuedo-code**:

-1. For the current player, from the latest move, scannning any other moves in each dimension of column, row, diagonal, and opposite diagonal.
+1. Scan for other moves in each dimension of column, row, diagonal, and opposite diagonal starting from the latest move.
-2. Calculate the number of moves in each dimension.
+2. Calculate the total number of consecutive moves in each dimension.
-3. If the number of moves in at least one dimensiion is equal or greater than the connects, the current player wins.
+3. If at leat one total is greater than or equal to the required number f connections, the current player wins.
-4. Otherwise, the game continues till there is no available spot.
+4. If not,  switch to the other player's turn and continues the game.
+5. Repeat steps 1-4 until all spots are taken.
+5. If all spots are taken, and no player won, the game is a tie.

 **Code**
 ```javascript